aiminhua/ncs_samples/README.rst

 |uart_highspeed                         |high speed UART example                                                                    |
 +---------------------------------------+-------------------------------------------------------------------------------------------+

-**note: see the README.rst in the individual sample folder for a detailed description of the samples**.
+**Note: see the README.rst in the individual sample folder for a detailed description of the samples**.